delacruzjardon/demoshardingmanual/README.md

 1.- Install Docker and Tomodo (check step 1 and 2 from Demo sharding Manual) (Only if you didn't run previously)

-2.- Connect to mongos with mongosh ( mongosh 'mongodb://localhost:27018' )
+2.- Connect to mongos with mongosh ( `mongosh 'mongodb://localhost:27018'` )

-3.-Inside mongosh and run automatic.js ( load("automatic.js") ) --- This command will keep the automatic splitting on collection testingsharding.peopleautomatic
+3.- Inside mongosh and run automatic.js (`load("automatic.js")` ) --- This command will keep the automatic splitting on collection testingsharding.peopleautomatic

-4.- Load data ( python3 automatic.py)
+4.- Load data ( `python3 automatic.py `)

-Finally compare db.peoplemanual.getShardDistribution() with db.peopleautomatic.getShardDistribution()
+Finally compare `db.peoplemanual.getShardDistribution()` with `db.peopleautomatic.getShardDistribution()`

 ---------------------------------------------